actions/runner/docs/preview/yamlgettingstarted-bash.md

 ## Simple script

-Run a Bash script on macOS, Linux, and Windows. `bash` must be in your PATH.
+Run a Bash script on macOS, Linux, or Windows. `bash` must be in your PATH.

 ```yaml
 steps: